-The capital adequacy and overall risk management requirements that applied until recently to the Company under the EU Capital Requirements Directive 2013/36/EU ("CRDIV") and EU Regulation No. 575/2013 (the "Regulation" or the "CRR"), have been replaced by amended prudential rules.
-In particular, the EU Regulation 2019/2033 (the "Investment Firm Regulation" or "IFR") and EU Directive 2019/2034 (the "Investment Firm Directive" or "IFD"), where the latter has been harmonized into Cyprus legislation through the issuance of the Cyprus Law on the Prudential Supervision of CIFs of 2021 (165(I)/2021).

-The new rules introduce several changes to the methodologies that investment firms are required to apply for quantifying their exposure to risk and deriving their Capital Adequacy ratio, as well as to their required level of initial capital, their Internal Capital Adequacy Assessment Process ("ICAAP") which is replaced by the Internal Capital Adequacy & Risk Assessment ("ICARA") Process, and a newly introduced Liquidity Requirement according to which they are required to maintain liquidity levels equal to at least one third of their Fixed Overhead Requirement, among others.
+Since 26 June 2021, the Company is subject to the capital adequacy and overall risk management requirements that arise from the investment firm European prudential framework.
+The framework consists of the EU Regulation 2019/2033 on the prudential requirements of investment firms ("Investment Firm Regulation" or "IFR") and the EU Directive 2019/2034 on the prudential supervision of investment firms ("Investment Firm Directive" or "IFD").
+The latter has been harmonized into local legislation through the issuance of the Law for the Prudential Supervision of Investment Firms (165(I)/2021).
+The IFR and IFD rules focus on the specific methodologies that investment firms are required to apply for quantifying their exposure to risk and deriving their Capital Adequacy ratio, as well as to their required level of initial capital, their Internal Capital Adequacy & Risk Assessment ("ICARA") Process and the Liquidity Requirement, among others.

-The Company is a Class 2 CIF and is required to hold €750K (\$849K) as at 31st of December 2021 of initial capital, set in accordance with Article 14 of the IFR and Article 9 of the IFD.

 The IFR/IFD framework consists of three (3) Pillars that are used to regulate, supervise and improve the risk management of firms in the financial services industry.
-The three (3) Pillars and their applicability to the Company, are summarised below:
+The three (3) Pillars and their applicability to the Company are summarised below:

-- Pillar I - Minimum Capital Requirements - ensures that the Company maintains at all times a sufficient amount of capital above the minimum requirement in relation to certain key risks, as calculated using prescribed methods. - Pillar II - ICARA and Supervisory Review and Evaluation Process ("SREP") - ensures that the Company and its supervisor, CySEC, actively assess, control and mitigate the various risks that the Company faces. - Pillar III - Market Discipline - ensures the promotion of market discipline through the disclosure of the Company's regulatory requirements, risk management and risk governance policies and procedures, allowing market participants to view and compare meaningful information relating to the Company and its peers.
+- Pillar I - Minimum Capital Requirements - ensures that the Company maintains at all times a sufficient amount of capital above the minimum requirement in relation to certain key risks, as calculated using prescribed methods. - Pillar II - ICARA and Supervisory Review and Evaluation Process ("SREP") - ensures that the Company and its supervisor, CySEC, actively assess, control and mitigate the various risks that the Company faces.

+- Pillar III - Market Discipline - ensures the promotion of market discipline through the disclosure of the Company's regulatory requirements, risk management and risk governance policies and procedures, allowing market participants to view and compare meaningful information relating to the Company and its peers.